Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Theory

 with $\gamma_k$ and $\delta_k$ some (strictly positive) parameters for $k=1,2$.
-This functional form is appropriate for a molecular system that is nonpolar in the vicinity of both potential wells ($d(q_k)= 0$ for $k=1,2$).
-The polarizability $\gamma_k$ measuring the dipole gradient at the corresponding minimum $q_k$ and governing the dipole amplitude the associated well being an adjustable parameter.
+This functional form is appropriate for a molecular system that is nonpolar in the vicinity of both potential wells ($d(q_k)= 0$ for $k=1,2$) {and it is also well behaved with respect to a number of physically expected rules such as being maximum at a finite coordinate around equilibrium and vanishing at long distance.}\cite{Hernandez2019} The polarizability $\gamma_k$ measuring the dipole gradient at the corresponding minimum $q_k$ and governing the dipole amplitude the associated well being an adjustable parameter.
 Using the values reported in Table \ref{tab:table1}, the variations of the dipole moment function with coordinate $q$ are shown in Fig.~\ref{Fig:Potential}(b).
-In the following, the reference dipole moment function will be the one defined by $\gamma_2 = \gamma_1 = 4.8$ Debye.\AA$^{-1}$.
-Other dipole moment functions obtained with alternative values of $\gamma_2$ are displayed in Fig.~\ref{Fig:Potential}(b).
+In the following, the reference dipole moment function will be the one defined by $\gamma_2 = \gamma_1 =$ {1.0~au.} Other dipole moment functions obtained with alternative values of $\gamma_2$ are displayed in Fig.~\ref{Fig:Potential}(b).
 As the ratio $\gamma_2/\gamma_1$ governs the relative excitation probabilities in the left and the right wells, the sensitivity of our results with respect to this ratio will later be investigated.